NixOS/rfcs/rfcs/0028-nix-release-model.md

    of all other releases at the time it is made.
 4. Changes aimed at getting the release ready (fixing bugs, improving docs, etc.) should target the `#-maintenance` branch and then be merged forward into `master`.
-No commit should exist on the `#-maintenance` branch during the stabilization phase without very soon thereafter being merged into `master` except under rare circumstances.
+Normally, during the stabilization phase the '#-maintenance' branch should be merged into `master` soon after each set of commits.
 This implies that especially large changes ready around a release should either be included before branch-off (with extra time to stabilize the new feature) or should, if possible, wait to be merged to `master` until after the release.
 Which path is taken should be a collaboration between the release manager and the developers of the change in question.
 5. New development unrelated to the new release can go directly into `master` in parallel with a release stabilization.
 6. During stabilization, the release manager should update